fvdsn/nepo/README.md

 ## Configuration

-It is necessary that you create a nepo configuration file called in your home directory called `~/.nepo.yml`.
-This file will contain an ordered list of files assocations.
+You must create a nepo configuration file in your home directory named `~/.nepo.yml`.

 ```
 default: